paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-022-trademarks.md

 **(e) Designation of resident for service of process and notices** If the applicant is not domiciled in the United States the applicant may designate, by a document filed in the United States Patent and Trademark Office, the name and address of a person resident in the United States on whom may be served notices or process in proceedings affecting the mark.
 Such notices or process may be served upon the person so designated by leaving with that person or mailing to that person a copy thereof at the address specified in the last designation so filed.
 If the person so designated cannot be found at the address given in the last designation, or if the registrant does not designate by a document filed in the United States Patent and Trademark Office the name and address of a person resident in the United States on whom may be served notices or process in proceedings affecting the mark, such notices or process may be served on the Director.

-### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 116–260, div.
-Q, title II, § 223(a), (c), Dec.
-27, 2020, 134 Stat.
-2201, provided that, effective 1 year after Dec.
-27, 2020, this section is amended by adding at the end the following: “(f) Third-party submission of evidence“A third party may submit for consideration for inclusion in the record of an application evidence relevant to a ground for refusal of registration.
+**(f) Third-party submission of evidence** A third party may submit for consideration for inclusion in the record of an application evidence relevant to a ground for refusal of registration.
 The third-party submission shall identify the ground for refusal and include a concise description of each piece of evidence submitted in support of each identified ground for refusal.
 Not later than 2 months after the date on which the submission is filed, the Director shall determine whether the evidence should be included in the record of the application.
 The Director shall establish by regulation appropriate procedures for the consideration of evidence submitted by a third party under this subsection and may prescribe a fee to accompany the submission.
 If the Director determines that the third-party evidence should be included in the record of the application, only the evidence and the ground for refusal to which the evidence relates may be so included.
-Any determination by the Director whether or not to include evidence in the record of an application shall be final and non-reviewable, and a determination to include or to not include evidence in the record shall not prejudice any party’s right to raise any issue and rely on any evidence in any other proceeding.”
+Any determination by the Director whether or not to include evidence in the record of an application shall be final and non-reviewable, and a determination to include or to not include evidence in the record shall not prejudice any party’s right to raise any issue and rely on any evidence in any other proceeding.

-See 2020 Amendment note below.
+### Statutory Notes

 #### Prior Provisions
 Subsecs. (a) to (c) are from acts Feb.
 20, 1905, ch.
 592, §§ 1, 2, 33 Stat.
 724; May 4, 1906, ch.
 2081, § 1, 34 Stat.
 168; Feb.
 18, 1909, ch.
 144, 35 Stat.
 628; Apr.
 11, 1930, ch.
 132, § 4, 46 Stat.
 155; June 10, 1938, ch.
 332, § 1, 52 Stat.
 638.